g3n3ralb3n-wp/92nd-MORS-AI-Tutorial/README.md

 <h3 align="center">92nd MORS Tutorial for Artificial Intelligence</h3>

   <p align="center">
-    This is a combined repository of all of our current Algorithms for Data Science modules and the associated algorithms written in Python
+    This is a combined repository of all of the data sets and Jupyter Notebooks used during the tutorial for the 92nd MORS Symposium in Monterey California.
     <br />
     <a href="https://github.com/g3n3ralb3n-wp/92nd-MORS-AI-Tutorial"><strong>Explore the docs »</strong></a>
     <br />